 Silas Marner – the Immigrant

-Silas Marner – the Immigrant, a stage play based on the novel ‘Silas Marner – the weaver of Raveloe’ by George Eliot.
+Silas Marner – the Immigrant is a stage play based on the novel ‘Silas Marner – the weaver of Raveloe’ by George Eliot.

-At the beginning of the Nineteenth Century in Manchester, Silas is framed for stealing the church funds.
-Proclaimed guilty, and heartbroken after his fiancée’s rejection of him, he leaves home behind, and heads south to the Midlands.He lives as a linen weaver and a recluse, hoarding the gold coins he earns, only to have them stolen from him.
-One night, a child, abandoned by her dying, opium-addicted mother in the snow, wanders into Silas’ house.
+Silas lives as a linen weaver and a recluse, hoarding the gold coins he earns, only to have them stolen from him one night.
+Then a golden-haired child wanders into his house.
 Deciding to keep the child, his life completely alters.
 He’s been robbed of his gold, but it’s returned to him in the form of golden-haired Eppie.

 I have just put down Silas Marner and am still mopping away the tears.
 I have always loved the story and your treatment is terrific.